Abstract-Aardvarks/DADI/README.md

           * ex: **git checkout -b adding_login-#12**
 4. Add your changes while git adding and git committing often
     * **git checkout...**
-    * Open unity and make your necessary code changes
+    * Open Android Studio and make your necessary code changes
     * **git add -A**
       * Adds all the changed work
     * **git commit -am "Descriptive message explaining what work was done"**